illoonego/linear-regression-from-scratch/CONTRIBUTING.md

 - **CD:**
   - **PyPI:** Automated publishing to PyPI on new version tags.
 See `.github/workflows/pypi-cd.yml`.
   - **TestPyPI:** Automated publishing to TestPyPI on test tags (e.g., `test-v1.0.0`).
 See `.github/workflows/testpypi-cd.yml`.

-Refer to [DEVELOPMENT.md](DEVELOPMENT.md) for more on the release workflow.

 ---